Review · Hair, Skin & Dental

 What you actually get

 You get one bottle of Cortisol AM.
-The page doesn’t print the capsule count, but at $39 it’s most likely a 30-day supply for this price tier.
-Checkout may offer an optional digital guide or a second formula; the core purchase is just the bottle, and the add-ons can be declined.
+The sales page doesn’t specify the capsule count, but at $39, it’s likely a 30-day supply—typical for this price tier.
+The checkout may toss in a digital guide or an upsell to another formula, but the core purchase is just the bottle.

 — Mara Vance